alvin

 Stéphane Hourdez

 On two previous cruises, we also collected what we believed to be a fourth species.
-Unfortunately, we’ve only able to collect two individuals and this is too few to develop a formal morphological description of the potentially new species.
+Unfortunately, we’ve collected only two individuals.
+This is too few to develop a formal morphological description of the potentially new species.

 plume

-A close-up of the plume of the undescribed Lamellibrachia species.
+A close-up of the plume of the undescribed Lamellibrachia sp collected during the cruise.
 The plume consists of the gills and the obturaculum.
-This specimen collected during the cruise will be used to write the formal species description.
+This specimen will be used to write the formal species description.
 Click image for larger view and image credit.

-On Wednesday May 10th, and again today, the ALVIN happened upon groups of this potential new species.
+On Wednesday, May 10, and again today, the deep submergence vehicle Alvin happened upon groups of this potential new species.
 The pilots collected enough of the tubeworms for us to formally describe it and explain the variations between it and other tubeworms.
 The worms are somewhat shorter and bigger in diameter than their relatives higher up on the slope.
 Their slightly striped tube is also much thicker and harder.

 (top)